Office Phone: (540) 432-4456

 Office Location: BH 101

-Christian Early, associate professor of philosophy & theology.
-Christian earned a PhD in philosophy from the University of Wales and he specializes in philosophy of religion.
+Christian Early, professor of philosophy & theology.
+Christian earned a PhD in philosophy from the University of Wales and he specializes in philosophy of religion and ethics.

 B.A., University of the Nations (Kailua-Kona, Hawaii)